jobyreuben/journals/_JOURNALS/pocs.md

 ##  Future Work

 In terms of future work, our primary focus will be on the development of a fee model named "barter-gas", designed for implementation on public blockchains.
 This model introduces an additional fee transaction as a batch process, allowing expected contract state updates taken as fees with flexible benefits.
 Notably, this system enables validators to accept these benefits as fees, streamlining a blockchain to be adopted globally without the reliance on a native token for fees, since PoCS replaces the security reliance of tokens in a public smart contract network.
 Furthermore, our ongoing research will address potential attack vectors associated with the Proof of Contract Stake (PoCS) mechanism.
 We will also explore practical implementation models for PoCS concepts, contributing to the advancement of public blockchains.

-In addition to these efforts, we will actively work on creating an implementation of a dedicated PoCS test-net.
-This test-net will serve as an experimental platform to encourage developers to utilize on-chain libraries and delve into PoCS, exploring its staking advantages.
-We aim to simplify cross-contract calls, making them lightweight and developer-friendly within this environment.
-By providing a practical testing ground, we intend to facilitate wider adoption and comprehension of PoCS within the blockchain community, promoting innovation and enhancing the functionality of blockchain ecosystems.

 #  PoCS Simulations (Ethereum PoCS)